-Use the mvr global configuration command without keywords to enable the multicast VLAN registration (MVR) feature on the switch.
+Use the mvr global configuration command without keywords on the switch stack or on a standalone switch to enable the multicast VLAN registration (MVR) feature on the switch.
 Use the command with keywords to set the MVR mode for a switch, configure the MVR IP multicast address, set the maximum time to wait for a query reply before removing a port from group membership, and to specify the MVR multicast VLAN.
 Use the no form of this command to return to the default settings.

 Syntax Description group ip-address Statically configure an MVR group IP multicast address on the switch.
 Use the no form of this command to remove a statically configured IP multicast address or contiguous addresses or, when no IP address is entered, to remove all statically configured MVR IP multicast addresses. count (Optional) Configure multiple contiguous MVR group addresses.
 The range is 1 to 256; the default is 1. mode (Optional) Specify the MVR mode of operation.
 The default is compatible mode. compatible Set MVR mode to provide compatibility with Catalyst 2900 XL and Catalyst 3500 XL switches.
 This mode does not allow dynamic membership joins on source ports. dynamic Set MVR mode to allow dynamic MVR membership on source ports. querytime value (Optional) Set the maximum time to wait for IGMP report memberships on a receiver port.
 This time applies only to receiver-port leave processing.
 When an IGMP query is sent from a receiver port, the switch waits for the default or configured MVR querytime for an IGMP group membership report before removing the port from multicast group membership.
 The value is the response time in units of tenths of a second.
 The range is 1 to 100; the default is 5 tenths or one-half second.
-Use the no form of the command to return to the default setting. vlan vlan-id (Optional) Specify the VLAN on which MVR multicast data is expected to range is 1 to 4094; the default is VLAN 1.
+Use the no form of the command to return to the default setting. vlan vlan-id (Optional) Specify the VLAN on which MVR multicast data is expected to be received.
+This is also the VLAN to which all the source ports belong.
+The range is 1 to 4094; the default is VLAN 1.